Types of Nonpublic Personal Information We Collect

 Protecting the Confidentiality and Security of Current and Former Clients' Information

 We retain records relating to professional services that we provide so that we are better able to assist you with your professional needs and to comply with federal and state laws regarding retaining tax returns.
-In order to guard your nonpublic personal information, we maintain physical, electronic, and procedural safeguards.
+To guard your nonpublic personal information, we maintain physical, electronic, and procedural safeguards.

 How to Authorize Disclosure

-You may authorize us to disclose certain tax return information to third parties of your choice.
+You may authorize us to disclose specific tax return information to third parties of your choice.

-Your permission must be obtained before your tax return is signed.
-Please talk to us about your desires for sharing your tax information with third parties and we will advise you of the proper procedure.
+We must obtain your permission before your tax return is signed.
+Please talk to us about any specific request for sharing your tax information with third parties, and we will advise you of the proper procedure.

 What To Do in the Case of Unauthorized Disclosure